elixir-lang/elixir-lang.github.com/crash-course.markdown

 ### Lists and Binaries

-Elixir has a shortcut syntax for binaries.
+Elixir has a shortcut syntax for binaries:

 **Erlang**